-Modules utilised solely on the undergraduate professional programmes in Medicine and Dentistry (BDS, MBBS) have a pass mark of 50.
+Modules utilised solely on the undergraduate professional programmes in Medicine, Dentistry, Veterinary Science (BDS, MBBS, BVMS), and Master of Optometry (MOptom) have a pass mark of 50.

 H2.3 In addition to grading bands, the University uses a system of grades and codes to denote study performance.